balasulr/balasulr.github.io/final-project-post.md

 plt.show()
 ```

+- Displays the frequency of each `status` category (0 = Healthy, 1 = Parkinson’s) to see the actual counts behind the class balance

 #### Results:
 ![Class Distribution Bar Chart](/assets/images/df_Target.variable.distribution.pie_bar.chart_output.png)

-The bar chart displays the count of samples for each status category:
+The bar chart shows the number of samples in each class:
 - **Parkinson’s Disease (1)** → ~147 samples
 - **Healthy (0)** → ~50 samples

-- There is a class imbalance, which should be considered during model evaluation
+This clear imbalance means that the dataset is weighted towards Parkinson’s cases, which is an important factor to consider during model training and evaluation

 [Back to Top](#machine-learning-ii-final-project-parkinsons-disease-detection)